IAS-LiU/SIRCSS-CTA_2024/README.md

 ## License

-Currently this repository is not licensed.
-All rights reserved.
+This repository is licensed via GNU GPL v3.
+Read the full license terms in the file [LICENSE](./LICENSE)